Loading...

 Reinforcing feedback examples (positive feedback)

-Also known as positive feedback, reinforcing feedback is more impactful than many think.
-After all, who hasn’t met (or known of) managers who, no matter what their reports did, weren’t happy and never shared praise?
-While, to these managers, it may be obvious that a team member did a good job and they’re grateful for it, acknowledging efforts and celebrating success at work is key to showing appreciation and encouraging employees to keep up the good performance.
+Giving positive feedback — or reinforcing feedback — is more impactful than many think.
+After all, who hasn’t encountered managers who, no matter what their reports did, weren’t happy and never shared praise?
+Some managers think it’s obvious that they’re grateful when team members do a good job — but consciously acknowledging efforts and celebrating success at work is key to showing appreciation and encouraging employees to keep up the good performance.

-Giving feedback that is positive activates the receiver’s parasympathetic nervous system, making them feel relaxed.
-It makes the person feel more at ease, motivated to continue delivering results (hence the term reinforcing), and receptive to other types of feedback.
+Positive feedback activates the receiver’s parasympathetic nervous system, making them feel relaxed.
+This positive reinforcement makes people feel at ease and encourages them to continue delivering results (hence the term reinforcing).
+The motivational feedback examples we share below will boost employees’ confidence, help them engage, and make them more open to different types of feedback in the future.

 1. Show appreciation for individual performance